-Adoration 4 Adventure’s 2 day itinerary for Valencia, Spain.
+Adoration 4 Adventure’s 2-day budget itinerary for Valencia, Valencian Community, Spain.

 Valencia is a Spanish city located on the eastern coast, around four hours by car from Barcelona or Madrid.
 It is most known for its Valencia oranges and as the original birthplace of paella.

 For me, Valencia was a tranquil and charming break from the pulsing energy of the bigger cities.
 A place to take your time, have daily siestas and multiple cafe breaks.
 I spent a large part of my time wandering around with a serene smile, stopping to take photos whenever I felt like it or just sitting down in the plaza to people watch.

 In total I spent two and half days in Valencia, however, it could easily be fit into two days without rushing.

 Here is my two-day itinerary for Valencia, including budget breakdown.

 Plaza de la Virgen and free walking tour

 A great way to get orientated and learn the basic history of a destination is to go on a free walking tour.
 Most cities will have at least one walking tour, which you can find by asking your hostel or hotel reception desk, or by searching online.
 The free tours are on tip basis, so you pay what you think it is worth.
 I have also found this to be a great way to meet other solo travelers, making friends on previous walking tours in Barcelona, Porto, and Amsterdam.